SerratedSharp/CSharpWasmRecipes/README.md

 Using this approach, the HtmlElementProxy would be an internal/private implementation with HtmlDomJS and HtmlElementObject exposing the functionality publicly.
 The \*JS suffix is used on the static class to indicate it wraps JS declarations, and calls to it result in JS interop calls.
 The \*Object suffix on the container for the JSObject indicates it is a wrapper for a JS type, holds a reference to a JS type, and calls result in interop calls.
 The naming convention is arbitrary, but is akin to suffixing classes where they represent proxies to other systems and hold unmanaged resources or calls that pass beyond the .NET runtime.

 The JS and proxy layers for instance methods can be eliminated and handled generically with SerratedSharp.JSInteropHelpers.
-See [Generic Instance Proxy](#Generic-Instance-Proxy)
+See [Proxyless Instance Wrapper](#Proxyless-Instance-Wrapper)

 #### Memory Management of JSObject References